vasilakisfil/Introspected-REST/README.md

 Such an architecture will lead to a system whose each MicroType's metadata is independent, self-contained and detached from the metadata of the rest MicroTypes.

+##### 9.3.1.1.
+No wheel re-invention
-The API designer should first investigate and embrace the use of MicroTypes, RFCs and specs that are already defined, instead of creating her own custom, unpublished, spec.
+The API designer should **first** investigate and embrace the use of MicroTypes, RFCs and specs that are already defined, instead of creating her own custom, unpublished spec.
-The reason for this note is that creating a new spec is difficult and usually such specs are used only for domain-specific APIs that were created for and live as long as this API is used, usually a couple of years.
+The reason for this suggestion is that creating a new spec is difficult and usually such specs are used only for domain-specific APIs that were created for and live as long as this API is used, usually a couple of years.
-Instead by trying to adopt published, battle-tested, RFC-community-reviewd specs assures the API designer that it will used foobar.
+Instead, by trying to adapt published, battle-tested, RFC-community-reviewed specs assures the API designer in terms of compatibility, adoptability, clearence and possibly implementation.

 #### 9.3.2.
 Plain data separated from metadata
 The process of introspection **should be distinctly different** from requesting data.